 As a 77-year-old woman with back problems, she was about to discover how snug the seats have gotten.
 For the duration of the six-hour flight, she found herself seated behind a teenage passenger who insisted on reclining her seat all the way back, which caused Worth great discomfort.

-American eventually apologized and offered her compensation for the trouble, but Worth wants to know if it’s enough.
+American eventually apologized and offered her compensation for the trouble, but Worth wants to know if it’s enough for an uncomfortable flight.
 And since this feature is called Is This Enough Compensation?
 I’m going to ask you to help her decide if the airline addressed her in-flight experience adequately.

 To relieve her back condition, Worth uses a small folding stool to take the pressure off her spine.
 She also requests a window seat, which allows her to lean into the side of the plane for additional support.
 In the past, this arrangement has worked for her, so she had no reason to believe it wouldn’t work on her flight to Miami.